chirpstack/chirpstack-gateway-bridge/docs/content/gateway/tektelic.md

 #### customer_conf.json

-The IP or hostname of the `network_server` key must match the IP or hostname of the machine on which LoRa Gateway Bridge is running.
+The IP or hostname of the `network_server` key must match the IP or hostname of the machine on which ChirpStack Gateway Bridge is running.

 {{<highlight json>}}
 {